Our vision is to witness a world without Duchenne Muscular Dystrophy

 Our urgent need for funding

 We need to provide substantial funding to several clinical trial/research projects as we well as fund vital clinical posts to run these trials over the next 3 to 5 years.
 This will provide a catalyst to drive significant investment from biotech and pharmaceutical companies.
-We have a target of £1,000,000 raised by end 2020.
+We recently reached our initial target and raised a staggering £1M with thanks to our amazing supporters.
+Our next mission is to raise another £1M over the next 3 years, but ultimately we will not stop until a cure is found.

 A significant factor in getting treatments out of the laboratory and into clinic is funding!
 Rare diseases get very little funding from the government so it is down to charities such as Alex’s Wish to do it.
 It is likely multiple drugs and treatments will be needed to repair, restore or replace the missing protein in Duchenne called ‘dystrophin’.
 This missing protein is what causes the disease.